rstudio/tfdeploy/README.md

 serve_savedmodel(model_path)
 ```

-We can make use of the `pixels` HTMLWidget to manually collect a vector of pixels and pass them to the REST API from `tfserve` as follows:
+We can make use of the `pixels` HTMLWidget to manually collect a vector of pixels and pass them to the REST API from `tfdeploy` as follows:

 ``` r
 library(pixels)